DN-gian5x/Password_genX/README.md

-# PSWgen
+#Password_gen
-Program to create casual passwords formed by letters both caps and lowercase, numbers and symbols
+Program to create casual passwords formed by letters both caps and lowercase, numbers and symbols.